svgeesus/EuroMPE/Duophonic/performance-dac.md

 - [zipper noise in MIDI to CV](https://gearspace.com/board/electronic-music-instruments-and-electronic-music-production/718498-zipper-noise-kenton-pro-2000-mkii.html)
 - [MIDI vs I2C CV control on Haken Continuum driving Moog Voyager](https://www.hakenaudio.com/voltage-converter) notes excessive smoothing in Moog MIDI to CV generation limits expressive attack

 Bipolar operation is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.
-So *could* use singe-rail op-amps which swing to 0V on input and output.
+So *could* use singe-rail, rail-to-rail input and output op-amps which swing to 0V on input and output.
 Probably easier to use bipolar devices though.

 Given wide variety of op-amp capabilities, fluctuating pricing and wildly varying lead times and availability, split perf dac board into the DAC part and the buffer/slew part so one can be built with cheap parts then another with better parts, for testing and to avoid replacing the DAC.
 Standardize on one op-amp footprint, so SOIC-14 quad or TSSOP-14 quad.